 Even under the specter of a pandemic, this year’s Ghost Walks have been especially tailored to provide a fun, outdoor, socially distant way to visit local haunts.

 Now that we’ve gotten all the bad jokes out of the way, let’s have a serious talk about a great way to have fun with a local flavor.
-Here are four things you need to know about the Huntsville Ghost Walk:
+Here are five things you need to know about the Huntsville Ghost Walk:

 1.)
 There’s History to the Hauntings